 In continuation of their exhibition design, the Eames Office was hired to produce ephemera and pavilions for the 1962 Seattle World’s Fair and the 1964 New York World’s Fair with the intention of giving the public an opportunity to learn about technology, science, and mathematics.

-House of Science was a 14-minute presentation commissioned but the U.S. Department of State screened in the Seattle Science Pavilion at the Seattle World’s Fair.
+House of Science was a 14-minute presentation commissioned by the U.S. Department of State and screened in the Seattle Science Pavilion at the Seattle World’s Fair.
 Seven screens simultaneously projected videos and images to make a composite depiction of the advancements in science to date within the 20th century.

 5) National Fisheries Center and Aquarium